tlswg/tls13-spec/draft-ietf-tls-tls13.md

 client's "key_share" extension.
-In that case, the client MUST send the same ClientHello (without modification) except including a new KeyShareEntry as the lowest priority share (i.e., appended to the list of shares in the KeyShare message).
+In that case, the client MUST send the same ClientHello (without modification) except including a new KeyShareEntry as the lowest priority share (i.e., appended to the list of shares in the "key_share" extension).
 If a server receives a ClientHello at any other time, it MUST send a fatal "unexpected_message" alert and close the connection.

 Structure of this message: